Preparing for Work

-- CAP 423 Writing Corporate Communications: An advanced writing course on the research, development, and preparation of corporate communications.
+- CAP 423 Writing Corporate Communications (Prereq CAP 220): An advanced writing course on the research, development, and preparation of corporate communications.
 Uses desktop publishing.
 Includes brochures, annual reports, employee newsletters, executive speeches, position papers, backgrounders, corporate memos, customer letters, and crisis communications.

-- COM 201 Speech: The student will examine practical programs in speech preparation, delivery, informative and persuasive strategies, and listening and responding to messages of others.
+- COM 201 Speech: Focuses on oral communication.
+The student will examine practical programs in speech preparation, delivery, informative and persuasive strategies, and listening and responding to messages of others.
 Most of what a student gains from this course will come not only from reading a text but also from in-class projects, simulation exercises, and skills training.

-- COM 203 Argument and Analysis: Being able, in speaking or writing, to present arguments for a position and to analyze the arguments of others are skills that are basic to almost any human activity.
-In this course participants will practice the skills of argument and analysis in discussing the nature of argument itself.
+- COM 203 Argument and Analysis (Prereq WRT 150): Being able, in speaking or writing, to present arguments for a position and to analyze the arguments of others are skills that are basic to almost any human activity.
+In this course, participants will practice the skills of argument and analysis in discussing the nature of argument itself.

 - WRT 350 Business Communications (Prereq WRT 150): Training in communication skills for business and the professions.
 Assignments cover varieties of information management, including handling research, gathering data, writing reports, manuals, directions, and correspondence, and making oral presentations.